 Where do I get advice?

+Ideas for your production should ideally begin with an appreciation of the play, its original context, world and ideas.
 Put across what you have to say about the play, rather than imagining what we would wish to hear.
 Whether they are imaginative or purely practical, communicate your thoughts, drives and ideas as clearly and directly as possible.

 What happens if I get through?

+You will be sent full details of the next stage if you are successful in your first round application.
 You’ll be asked to put together ideas for a creative team for the production, and work with a designer on some initial visual ideas.

 If you are successful in the first round, you will work with a designer to submit a short visual pitch for your production as an extension of your first rounds application.
 Then, we will shortlist to 8 or 9 candidates (and their designers) to be interviewed by our selection panel in the final stages, with opportunity to work in the rehearsal room with actors on your chosen text.